 The Endowment Fund helps offset already low fundraising costs and ensures 85 cents of every donated dollar is used to support programs in our community.
 United Way is also able to keep costs low thanks to generous sponsors of community events and materials.

 It is invested in building a healthy, caring and inclusive community because the United Way knows how to prevent poverty, bullying and social isolation.
-Your donation helps the United Way break the cycle of child poverty, endured by one in five children in BC.
+Your donation helps the United Way break the cycle of poverty, endured by one in six people in Metro Vancouver living in poverty.
 It helps older children make the right life choices and end destructive behaviours, such as bullying.
 And it enables seniors to age with dignity and to live in their own homes, surrounded by friends, families and neighbours.
 In addition, these dollars will support the BC 211 helpline, community crisis lines, volunteer centres, research, advocacy, and innovative efforts – such as the United Way Public Policy Institute – that create strong and effective non-profits.

 What is the impact?

 When you donate to United Way you ensure children in your community are growing up able to take advantage of opportunities and their families are empowered to help them succeed.
 Seniors are no longer isolated and are able to share their wisdom and experience with the rest of their community.
 In simple terms, the work United Way of the Lower Mainland does – preventing social issues, researching, planning, funding programs and services and evaluating who and how we are helping – has lasting impact.
 With your help, we are making the Lower Mainland stronger.

 Poverty to Possibility – When you give directly to United Way, you are helping people get the food they need.
 Not only that, you are helping them learn how to find or grow healthy, affordable food and learn about good nutrition.
 Poverty is a complicated issue – but if you can make sure that people have the basics, then they have the chance to focus on other things and plan to make a better life for themselves.